dilshadmustafa/myshop-mern/README.md

 > **Authentication Features:**

-Authentication using JWT and Google Authentication.
+Authentication using JWT.

 > **Multiple Back-end Database Options:**

-Supports various database back-end options MongoDB, MySQL, PostgreSQL, CockroachDB and Firebase/Supabase.
+The code can be ported to various database back-end options like Postgres, MySQL, CockroachDB, Firebase and Supabase.
+An example connection pool implementation is provided for CockroachDB.

 **PostgreSQL/CockroachDB Connection Pool crdbpool.js**